Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: A nonautonomous zero-dimensional energy balance model

 {\it Step 2.} In the positively invariant band of temperatures $[0,266]$ where the equation is strictly concave, there is an attracting hyperbolic solution $a_2(t)$, $t\in\R$, which behaves as indicated in \eqref{eq: atractor a_1}.

-A suitable study of the sign of the vector field, just as before, allows to deduce the existence of an equilibrium $A_2:\mathcal{H} \to [1,266]$, $A_2(h_t)=u(t,h,A_2(h))$ for all $h\in \mathcal{H}$ and $t\in\R$.
+A suitable study of the sign of the vector field, just as before, allows us to deduce the existence of an equilibrium $A_2:\mathcal{H} \to [1,266]$, $A_2(h_t)=u(t,h,A_2(h))$ for all $h\in \mathcal{H}$ and $t\in\R$.
 In particular $a_2(t):=A_2(g_t)$, $t\in \R$ is an entire bounded solution of the EBM.
 Furthermore, we can choose a negative $T_1<0$ such that $g^*(T_1)<0$ and then argue in the negatively invariant band $[T_1,0]$ as in Step 1, to get a second bounded solution uniformly separated from $a_2(t)$.
-This solution has no physical meaning for the EBM, but it permits us to apply Theorem 3.4 in \cite{longo2024critical} ---once more after cutting the field at the temperature $266$ and using a second order Taylor expansion at $266$ to extend it above this value, so as to have a strictly concave and coercive vector field everywhere--- to deduce that $a_2(t)$ is a hyperbolic attracting solution.
+This solution has no physical meaning for the EBM, but it permits us to apply Theorem 3.4 in \cite{longo2024critical}---once more after cutting the field at the temperature $266$ and using a second order Taylor expansion at $266$ to extend it above this value, so as to have a strictly concave and coercive vector field everywhere---to deduce that $a_2(t)$ is a hyperbolic attracting solution.

-{\it Step 3.} In the remaining zone for temperatures in between $266$ and $273.5$ the field $g(t,T)\leq g^*(T) < 0$, $t\in\R$ is pointing downwards.
-Thus, the interval of temperatures $[266,273.5]$ is to be seen as a transit zone for the solutions travelling downwards until they reach the inferior limit of $T=266$ and then, they get attracted by the solution $a_2(t)$.
+{\it Step 3.} We now consider the zone between the regions in Steps 1 and 2, that is, the interval of temperatures $[266,273.5]$.
+Since the field $g(t,T)\leq g^*(T) < 0$, for all $T\in[266,273.5]$ and $t\in\R$, then the corresponding flow is pointing downwards.
+Therefore, $[266,273.5]$ is to be seen as a transit zone for the solutions traveling downwards until they reach the inferior limit of $T=266$ and then, they get attracted by the solution $a_2(t)$.

-See Figure \ref{fig:trajectories} for a global picture of the dynamics.
+The above arguments provide a rigorous and complete description of the behaviour of solutions of the EBM for all initial conditions $T_0\in [0,305]$.
+See Figure \ref{fig:semiequilibria} for a global picture of the dynamics.
 We finish this section with two comments.
-First, it is worth mentioning that the proof of the above-cited result \cite[Theorem 3.4]{longo2024critical} relies on an adaptation of the dynamical methods developed in Longo et al. \cite{longo2021rate}.
+First, it is worth mentioning that the proof of the above-cited result \cite[Theorem 3.4]{longo2024critical} relies on an adaptation of the dynamical methods developed in Longo et al.~\cite{longo2021rate}.
 In particular, it ensues that the maps $A_1$, $A_2$ and $R$ are continuous on $\mathcal{H}$ (see the proof of \cite[Theorem 3.5]{longo2021rate}).
 Thus, the solutions $a_1(t)=A_1(g_t)$, $a_2(t)=A_2(g_t)$ and $r(t)=R(g_t)$ reproduce the dynamics of the hull, which is determined by the temporal variation of the vector field $g(t,T)$.
 For instance, in the quasi-periodic EBM, the hull $\mathcal{H}$ of $g$ is a torus, and then, also the maps $a_1(t)$, $a_2(t)$ and $r(t)$, given by the evaluation of a continuous map along an orbit in the torus, are all quasi-periodic.